arthur5120/real-time-chat-app/--todo-list.md

 # Find a way to update all the lists.
 # Message failing when confirming the edit while writing.
 [DONE]
 # Make verification for typing users.
 [DONE]
+# Changing rooms updates the chat for other users.[DONE]
+# User going inactive on auto-logout due login with the same account.[DONE]
 # Use state to require a page refresh to the user.
 # Create log to show message changing history.
 # When first starting the server, it takes too long to load the page.
-# User going inactive on auto-logout due login with the same account.[DONE]
+# Chat starts flicking when reaching a certain number of messages.

 // Done yesterday

-Create a user type specific to chat to resolve type errors.
-Update handleBeforeUnload useEffect to utilize local user ID instead of fetching from the server.

-// Done today

 Create socket list of duplicated users set to logout on the socket.
 Update the handleBeforeUnload event to send the logout reason to the socket.
-Modify session handling for inactivity to identify duplicate sessions and prevent status change due to auto-logout
+Modify session handling for inactivity to identify duplicate sessions and prevent status change due to auto-logout.

+// Done today

+Change user list socket events to only send updates to whoever requests them instead of broadcasting them to every user.